 Just like singing the itsy-bitsy spider, getting your child’s haircut is something you’ll do again and again.
 Why not do it in a place where their hair stylists actually love kids – all kinds of kids – and want everyone to walk away happy?

 Not to mention, throughout Down Syndrome Awareness Month, KidSnips is donating $1 to the Global Down Syndrome Foundation for any haircut, any Monday, Tuesday or Wednesday.
 This is an organization dedicated to improving the lives of people with Down syndrome through research, medical care, education and advocacy.
 So come on in, show your support, and just through a haircut, you’re on the path to greater inclusivity and awareness.
 Not a bad deal, huh?
-KidSnips stylists are trained to handle all kinds of wriggly, shy, or anxious-about-haircuts kiddos, including those with special needs.
+Our KidSnips stylists are trained in special needs haircuts, and regularly handle all kinds of wriggly, shy, or anxious-about-haircuts kiddos.
 Book your appointment today!

 Note: $1 donation will be made to the Global Down Syndrome Foundation with any full-price child haircut or adult haircut, Monday through Wednesday, through October 31, 2019.
 Not valid with any other offers.